-APPLICATIONS INFORMATION LAYOUT
+APPLICATIONS INFORMATION

-The printed circuit board (PCB) that houses the AD7944 should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
-The pinout of the AD7944, with its analog signals on the left side and its digital signals on the right side, eases this task.
+Design the printed circuit board (PCB) that houses the AD7985 so the analog and digital sections are separated and confined to certain areas of the board.
+The pinout of the AD7985, with the analog signals on the left side and the digital signals on the right side, eases this task.

-Avoid running digital lines under the device because they couple noise onto the die, unless a ground plane under the AD7944 is used as a shield.
-Fast switching signals, such as CNV or clocks, should not run near analog signal paths.
-Avoid crossover of digital and analog signals.
+Avoid running digital lines under the device because they couple noise onto the die, unless a ground plane under the AD7985 is used as a shield.
+Fast switching signals, such as CNV or clocks, must not run near analog signal paths.
+Crossover of digital and analog signals must be avoided.

-At least one ground plane should be used.
+At least one ground plane must be used.
 It can be common or split between the digital and analog sections.
-In the latter case, the planes should be joined underneath the AD7944 devices.
+In the latter case, the planes must be joined underneath the AD7985 devices.

-The AD7944 voltage reference inputs (REF) have a dynamic input impedance and should be decoupled with minimal parasitic inductances.
-This is done by placing the reference decoupling ceramic capacitor close to, ideally right up against, the REF and REFGND pins and connecting them with wide, low impedance traces.

-Finally, the power supplies, VDD and VIO of the AD7944, should be decoupled with ceramic capacitors, typically 100 nF, placed close to the AD7944 and connected using short, wide traces to provide low impedance paths and to reduce the effect of glitches on the power supply lines.
+The AD7985 voltage reference inputs (REF) have a dynamic input impedance and must be decoupled with minimal parasitic inductances.
+This is done by placing the reference decoupling ceramic capacitor close to, ideally right against, the REF and REFGND pins and connecting them with wide, low impedance traces.
+Finally, the power supplies, VDD and VIO of the AD7985, must be decoupled with ceramic capacitors, typically 100 nF, placed close to the AD7985 and connected using short, wide traces to provide low impedance paths and to reduce the effect of glitches on the power supply lines.

-EVALUATING AD7944 PERFORMANCE
+EVALUATING THE AD7985 PERFORMANCE

-Other recommended layouts for the AD7944 are outlined in the documentation for the AD7944 evaluation board (EVAL-AD7944FMCZ).
+Other recommended layouts for the AD7985 are outlined in the documentation for the AD7985 evaluation board (EVAL-AD7985FMCZ).
 The evaluation board package includes a fully assembled and tested evaluation board, documentation, and software for controlling the board from a PC via the EVAL-SDP-CH1Z board.